LSDOlab/csdl_om/.github/ISSUE_TEMPLATE/docs.md

 ---
 name: Documentation
-about: Create a bug report for CSDL.
+about: Create a bug report for CSDL-OM.
 labels: docs
 ---